 Wadham College looks forward to welcoming all prospective undergraduates to the University Open Days.
-Our next Open Days will be held on Wednesday 3 July, Thursday 4 July and Friday 20 September 2019.
+Our next Open Day will be held on 20 September 2019.
 On Open Days, all colleges and most departments open their doors to welcome those thinking of applying to Oxford.
 For a list of subjects offered at Wadham College, please click here.

 If you are interested in graduate studies, please visit the Virtual Open Day.